Search Knowledge Base by Keyword

 James Nolan was born in Ireland around 1803 of unknown parents.
 His death certificate lists his birthplace as Co.
 Carlow.

-James Nolan (c.1803) and his wife Catherine McNertney (c.1804) arrived in the Peterborough area sometime around 1829, their oldest child being born there shortly after their arrival.
+It is not known whether James Nolan (c.1803) and his wife Catherine McNertney (c.1804) were married in Ireland or Canada, but their oldest child Anthony was born in Peterborough around 1930.
 Around 1842-43, they moved to Wellesley township, Waterloo County.
+A 1867 Gazetteer of adjoining Wellington County, identified James as one of the first two settlers in the community of Macton, on the county line.
 According to the 1851 census, James was a farmer and lived with his wife and children in a “log shanty” in Wellesley township.
 Current records indicate that James and Catherine had at least 7 children, one of whom died young around 1842.

 Children of JAMES NOLAN and CATHERINE McNERTNEY: